Wife of "El Chapo" expected to plead guilty to helping him run his multi-billion dollar drug empire

 The Times says she'll also plead guilty to helping him escape from a high-security Mexican prison after one of his arrests.

-The newspaper says Emma Coronel Coronel, 31, is expected to enter her plea on Thursday in Federal District Court in Washington, D.C.
+The newspaper says Emma Coronel Aispuro, 31, is expected to enter her plea on Thursday in Federal District Court in Washington, D.C.

 Aispuro was arrested by U.S. authorities at Dulles International Airport outside Washington in February on suspicion of aiding her husband's drug trafficking business.